false

 LMSs can offer self-paced learning opportunities rather than forcing all learning to be done together at one single point in time and in one location.
 Additionally, skills development allows non-traditional students to focus on their career goals, which offers a boost of motivation and better learning outcomes.

-That’s why intelligent learning platforms like NEO LMS have all the tools you need to create flexible learning environments that support non-traditional students.
+That’s why intelligent learning platforms like the CYPHER platform have all the tools you need to create flexible learning environments that support non-traditional students.
 To learn more, schedule a demo today!